openebs-archive/openebs-docs/docs/overview.md

-- [Verify if OpenEBS is installed successfully](/docs/next/installation.html#verifying-openebs-installation) and start provisioning OpenEBS volumes through Kubernetes PVC interface by using `kubectl` command, for more details on how to provision different types of OpenEBS volumes see guides for [cStor volume](/docs/next/ugcstor.html), [Jiva Volume](/docs/next/jivaguide.html) and [OpenEBS local Volume](/docs/next/uglocalpv.html).
+- [Verify if OpenEBS is installed successfully](/docs/next/installation.html#verifying-openebs-installation) and start provisioning OpenEBS volumes through Kubernetes PVC interface by using `kubectl` command.
+For more details on how to provision different types of OpenEBS volumes see guides for [cStor volume](/docs/next/ugcstor.html), [Jiva Volume](/docs/next/jivaguide.html) and [OpenEBS local Volume](/docs/next/uglocalpv.html).

 <br>